Helping you find your way back

 “I feel like I’m constantly on the edge of a breakdown.”

 If any of that sounds familiar, you’re not alone.
-This is a space where you don’t have to hold it all together — and where being human is more than enough.
+You don’t have to hold it all together here.
+This is a space where being human is more than enough.

-Maybe someone you loved is gone — and while the world keeps moving, you still feel frozen.
+Or maybe someone you love is gone — and while the world keeps moving, you feel frozen in place.
 You’ve tried to be okay.
-Tried to explain it.
-But the pain is still there, quiet and persistent.
+Tried to explain.
+But the ache is still there, steady and quiet.

 This kind of grief doesn’t always make sense to others.
 But that doesn’t make it any less real.

 In therapy, you don’t have to explain or justify what you’re mourning.
-We’ll honor your grief exactly as it is — without rushing it, minimizing it, or trying to move on too quickly.
+We’ll honor your grief exactly as it is — without rushing it, minimizing it, or trying to make it tidy.

 “I never thought life would look like this.”